Before the New Parliament House there was the Old Parliament House.

 Originally named the Millenium Wheel, and quickly dubbed “the big bike wheel”, the Eye was commissioned to mark the turn of the 21st century.
 The spinning circle of the Eye is a metaphor for the passage of time.

 This great feat of architecture, engineering and design was masterminded by husband and wife team David Mark and Julia Barfield.
-The massive 2,100 ton structure was built further along the Thames then transported down the river in sections and assembled by a giant floating crane.
+The massive 2,100 ton structure was built further along the Thames then transported down the river in sections and assembled by a giant floating crane, probably something a lot bigger than you’re able to hire from companies, if you’re looking on hiring a crane that is.
 The official opening and inaugural spin took place on December 31, 1999.

 At its highest point the Eye is 135 metres high.
 Its 32 air-conditioned glass observation capsules, each accommodating 25 passengers, give a spectacular 40 kilometre view over London.